flow-typed/flow-typed/CONTRIBUTING.md

 **But wait, I want my React types!**

 Good news!
 You can use the raw, private React types (e.g. `React$Node`, `React$ComponentType`) directly without importing them.
-You can also import types built into Flow *inside* the module declaration:
+You can also import types built into flow *inside* the module declaration:

 ```js
 declare module 'example' {